UltimateHG/ultimatehg.github.io/_articles/redpwn_coffer.md

 ```

 # Final words
-Overall, these challenges were pretty easy and meant for beginner CTF players, but it was still good practice to get used to the most basic form buffer overflow.
+Overall, these challenges were pretty easy and meant for beginner CTF players, but it was still good practice to get used to the most basic forms of buffer overflow.